Linuxfabrik/lfops/roles/chromium_headless/README.md

 ## Mandatory Requirements

-* Enable the EPEL repository, which provides `chromium-headless`.
+* On Red Hat-family systems, enable the EPEL repository, which provides `chromium-headless`.
 This can be done using the [linuxfabrik.lfops.repo_epel](https://github.com/Linuxfabrik/lfops/tree/main/roles/repo_epel) role.
+On Debian, the `chromium-headless-shell` package ships in the default repositories, so no extra repository is required.

-If you use the [Chromium Headless Playbook](https://github.com/Linuxfabrik/lfops/blob/main/playbooks/chromium_headless.yml), this is automatically done for you.
+If you use the [Chromium Headless Playbook](https://github.com/Linuxfabrik/lfops/blob/main/playbooks/chromium_headless.yml), the EPEL repository is enabled for you on Red Hat-family systems.

 ## Tags